-Current status: Rainfed rice systems are mainly found in the Casamance region (Kolda and Ziguinchor regions), in the south of Senegal.
-Although 90 percent of the inhabitants of Senegal live in this area, and the region covers a large area of harvested rice in Senegal (over 75,000 hectares), only 30 percent of the rice of Senegal is produced in this area.
+Current status: Rainfed rice systems are mainly found in the Casamance region (Kolda and Ziguinchor regions), in southern Senegal.
+Although 90% of the inhabitants of Senegal live in this area and the region covers a large area of harvested rice in Senegal (over 75,000 hectares), only 30% of Senegal's rice is produced in this area.
 During the 2009 rainy season, rainfed rice growing occupied 72,000 ha, representing 30% of national production.
-Production, harvesting, and processing operations in rainfed systems are done manually and mostly by women.
-Farmers generally lack access to seed of improved varieties, such as.
-NERICA (New Rice for Africa).
+Production, harvesting, and processing operations in rainfed systems are handled manually and mostly by women.
+Farmers generally lack access to seed of improved varieties, such as NERICA (New Rice for Africa).
 Drought, weed infestation, and low soil fertility are major constraints in rainfed upland systems, with yields usually from 1 to 2 t/ha.
 In rainfed lowland systems, yields are usually clearly higher, up to 3 t/ha, because of more favorable soils and moisture conditions.
 Plots are small (<0.1 hectares) and rice production is extensive as low amounts of fertilizer are applied and no herbicides are used.
 Lowland rainfed rice plots are seasonally flooded, while upland rainfed rice plots fully depend on rainfall (Wolfe et al. 2009).
-Seed is often difficult for farmers to obtain; farmers save seed for replanting but are not assisted to do so.
+Seed is often difficult for farmers to obtain, and farmers save seeds for replanting but are not assisted to do so.
 Rainfed lowland or upland rice production is not a focus for commercial production/agribusiness.

 Rainfed lowland or upland rice production - general issues from a researcher perspective: The rainfed systems face challenges related to weed infestation, drought and low soil fertility.
-Most of the rice production in rainfed systems is done manually and often by women.
-Mechanization levels are low, pesticides are hardly used, and water management is difficult as water input is harder to control compared to irrigated rice systems and floods are easier taking place.
-Average yields are therefore quite lower compared to irrigated rice yields.
+As mentioned, most of the rice production in rainfed systems is done manually and often by women.
+Mechanization levels are low, pesticides are hardly used, and water management is difficult as water input is harder to control compared to irrigated rice systems, and floods take place more frequently.
+Average yields are therefore lower in rainfed systems compared to irrigated rice systems.

-Members of the research establishment have, in reference to GOANA program mentioned below, brought attentoned to the newer program PRACAS (2014) where rice is an important component (M. Diagne pers.comm.).
+Members of the research establishment have, in reference to the GOANA program mentioned below, brought attention to the newer program PRACAS (2014) where rice is an important component (M. Diagne pers.comm.).

-Rainfed lowland or upland rice production - general issues from a civil society perspective: Salinisation is the most widespread problem in all lowland rainfed rice growing areas.
-The fight against the chemical degradation of the land in the rice growing valleys of Casamance due to the rise of fluviomarine waters was carried out from the 1970s onwards with the implementation of several anti-salt dams that enabled the rehabilitation, defense and development of the several valleys located along the Casamance River and its tributaries.
+Rainfed lowland or upland rice production - general issues from a civil society perspective: Salinization is the most widespread problem in all lowland rainfed rice growing areas.
+The fight against the chemical degradation of the land in the rice growing valleys of Casamance due to the rise of fluviomarine waters was carried out from the 1970s onwards, with the implementation of several anti-salt dams that enabled the rehabilitation, defense and development of the valleys located along the Casamance River and its tributaries.
 However, it should not be forgotten that the lowland is not completely isolated from the hydrographic network and that the salt water table circulating under the anti-salt dike cannot be entirely eliminated.
 Therefore, maintaining previously rehabilitated soils is particularly difficult in the driest years, when freshwater meteorological inputs are greatly reduced.
 Even poor water management or improper maintenance of structures can negatively affect the salt balance in the valley.

-This partly explains why, despite the various development aid actions that have addressed the problems of lowland rice cultivation since the 1960s, most of the socio-economic, environmental and technical limitations and bottlenecks that condition valley management have not found long-term solutions, while there has been a marked decline in lowland rice cultivation in favour of upland rice, which, also thanks to the introduction of improved varieties (in particular upland NERICA varieties), has seen significant development in recent years (DRZ, 1999).
+This partly explains why, despite the various development aid actions that have addressed the problems of lowland rice cultivation since the 1960s, most of the socio-economic, environmental and technical limitations and bottlenecks that condition valley management have not found long-term solutions.
+There has therefore been a marked decline in lowland rice cultivation in favour of upland rice, which, also thanks to the introduction of improved varieties (in particular upland NERICA varieties), has seen significant development in recent years (DRZ, 1999).